eclipse-themes/Eclipse-Themes/CONTRIBUTING.md

 - Include helpful screenshots
 - Keep the README updated

-# Contributing to Eclipse Themes
+# Contributing to Eclipse Midnight

-Thank you for your interest in contributing to Eclipse Themes!
-This document provides guidelines for contributing to the Eclipse Midnight theme.
+Thank you for your interest in contributing to Eclipse Midnight!
+This document provides guidelines for contributing to the theme.

 ## 🎨 Color Palette Reference